 Best Insulated dog house for cold weather

 Both wood and plastic dog houses are good options and are easy to keep clean.
-Our favourite is the Climate master plus for all around warmth, but if budget doesn’t allow the Pet Imperial Norfolk Dog Kennel is also a good option.
+Our favourite is the Climate master plus for all around warmth, but if budget doesn’t allow the No products found. is also a good option.

 For a run down of the pros and cons of each kennel, read on: